friends-of-freeswitch/switchio/docs/fsconfig.rst

 Event Socket
 ++++++++++++

-By default, Switchy expects that you have `enabled ESL`_ to listen on all ip addrs at port `8021`.
+By default, Switchy expects that you have `enabled ESL`_ to listen on all IP addrs at port `8021`.
 This can usually be done by simply making the following change to the following *FreeSWITCH* configuration file: